Enjoy Seven Events in Two Days of Antiques, Architecture, and Interior Design

-To Benefit The Andrew Low and Green-Meldrim Museum Houses
+To Benefit the Historic Green-Meldrim and Andrew Low Museum Houses

-The Green-Meldrim House was constructed as a residence for Mr. Charles Green, who came to Savannah from England in 1833.
+The Green-Meldrim House , also designed by Norris, was constructed as a residence for Mr. Charles Green, who came to Savannah from England in 1833.
 The house served as headquarters for Union General William T. Sherman as he concluded his March to the Sea in 1864.
 Mr. Green hoped to protect his home and his cotton from destruction by inviting the Civil War commander to use his home while in Savannah.